muhammadsikandarhayat/Lung-Colon-Cancer-Prediction/Readme.md

 # Lung and Colon Cancer Image Analysis

 This project implements a comprehensive deep learning approach for lung and colon cancer classification using microscopy images.
-The project includes training a custom three-layer CNN from scratch and fine-tuning pre-trained ResNet50 and EfficientNet models, followed by performance comparison and analysis.
+The project includes training a custom three-layer CNN from scratch and fine-tuning pre-trained ResNet and EfficientNet models using transfer learning, followed by performance comparison and analysis.

 ## Dataset Structure